xh3210578/bee-docs/docs/getting-started/upload-and-download.md

 id: upload-and-download
 ---

+Swarm provides a wide variety of tools to upload and download content from the nework....

+rewrite use

 Bee provides a convenient way of uploading your data into the Swarm.
 Once your data has been uploaded, it will be distributed and stored by a worldwide network of p2p nodes, and made available from Swarm's [web gateways](https://gateway.ethswarm.org).

 ### Quick Upload